By joining the ITCC, you will be part of a community of the most respected companies in the IT certification industry.

 - Marketing – Creates awareness and preference for technical certifications by IT professionals, the partner organizations they work for, and the customers they serve.

-- Certification Roadmap – Attempting to standardize the complex certification paths along topic area and job role by developing a visual representation of the IT certification industry.
+- Career Pathways – Attempting to standardize the complex certification paths along topic area and job role by developing a visual representation of the IT certification industry.

 Recently completed projects by our Task Forces include: